manupap1/libzoneminder-plugin-openalpr/README.md

 All the next configuration steps are done through the web interface.

-Firstly, the plugin loading has to be enabled in ZM options (please check the `LOAD_PLUGIN` setting in `config` tab).
+Firstly, the plugin loading has to be enabled in ZM options (please check the `LOAD_PLUGIN` setting in `Config` tab).

 Then, you can configure the plugin settings from each `Zone` configuration page.